 Although it is simple to automate a transaction, it is difficult to code in a smart contract what happens when parties to a contract do not perform as they are expected to or are simply in breach of a term of the contract.

-In insurance, this problem is increased by insurance-specific contractual nuances such as pre-contractual disclosure obligations.
-Insurance is also a regulated market and so concerns of regulators, particularly in relation to consumer outcomes, need to be considered and catered for.
-Add to that the difficulties arising from the fact that decisions of underwriters and regulators are often of an extra-contractual nature.
+In insurance, this problem is made worse by insurance-specific nuances such as pre-contractual disclosure obligations.
+Insurance is also a regulated market and so the concerns of regulators, particularly in relation to consumer outcomes, must be considered and catered for.
+Added to that, there are difficulties arising from the fact decisions of underwriters and regulators are often of an extra-contractual nature.

 Given the difficulties with automating such matters, it is possible that in the short term more complex matters may be a hybrid of smart contracts automating the deal fundamentals (such as payment) with a linked written document dealing with the more complex or sensitive aspects of the arrangement.

 A key question for businesses looking at the technology is whether they are satisfying their legal and regulatory objectives.
 In particular, if they are seeking to enter into a binding contract they need to be satisfied that that contract is going to be legally binding and otherwise enforceable.

 The legal analysis may differ depending on (among other things) the type of smart contract deployed (for example, does the smart contract purport to constitute, or to merely perform aspects of, a contract?), the particular circumstances surrounding such use, and the applicable law determining the issue.
 Businesses proposing to use smart contracts would be well advised to obtain a regulatory and legal assessment for any deployment that is likely to pass the proof-of-concept phase.